CO17309/FACE-RECOGNITION-USING-PYTHON/README.md

 Face recognition: For each detected face in the image, we run it through a neural network to classify the subject.

-## The following tasks should be performed when determining whether the presented face belongs to an arbitrary person (say,
+## The following tasks should be performed when determining whether the presented face belongs to an arbitrary person (say person A):
-person A):

 1. Retrieve the stored image of person A (obtained during the onboarding process).
 This is the true image of person A.